Kihumba/private-/Phase-B/Curriculum/03 - Programming Logic/README.md

 **Outputs**
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to create the following:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following:

-1. 7 Andelab Bootcamp exercises completed.
+1. 7 Andelabs exercises from the Bootcamp category within the first week of Bootcamp.
-2. 2 in-class code katas solved.
-	- Function to generate prime numbers from 0 to n
+2. A function to generate prime numbers from 0 to n with asymptotic analysis
-	- Function to generate Fibonacci sequence from 0 to n
+3. A function to generate Fibonacci sequence from 0 to n with asymptotic analysis

 **Objectives**